AaltoML/apml/README.md

 To ensure many people can join your talk, we would start the seminar after the summer.

 If you are interested in giving a talk at our new seminar, please select the date that fits your schedule the best: [doodle link].
-We will then contact you for further details regarding a title for you talk, an abstract, and a short bio.
+We will then contact you for further details regarding a title for your talk, an abstract, and a short bio.

 We are looking forward to hearing about your research and have some exciting discussions.
 If you have any questions, please do not hesitate to contact us.